 If your home has a country house feel to it, House to Home recommends combining rattan furniture with floral accessories.
 This extends an informal and conventionally stylish look to the outdoors.

 For more summer house and garden style ideas and inspiration, have a look on Pinterest.com.

-Organising a sophisticated garden party takes careful planning and some creative thinking.
+Organising a garden party takes careful planning and some creative thinking.
 There’s a lot to consider like what to put on the menu, setting the tone with music, and how to style your garden to impress your guests.

 Arriving in style

 First impressions count.
-Let your guests know they’re in for a special night the second they arrive.
-Set out a path of flickering lanterns and greet party goers with flutes of bubbly, charming cocktails and mouthwatering nibbles
+Let your guests know they’re in for a fun time the second they arrive.
+Set out a path of flickering lanterns and greet party goers with flutes of bubbly, charming cocktails and mouth-watering nibbles.

 Create an enchanting atmosphere

 Draw inspiration from your surroundings and the seasons to create an outdoor party theme; in summer, make the most of the colourful flowers, warmer nights and go for a bohemian feel.
 Enjoy a garden party all year round and on a crisp winter evening, wrap up warm for Bonfire Night and stoke up the fire pit.

 Music is important for setting the mood, so why not get your guests involved?
 Send a party invite or email, asking for everyone’s favourite tunes and set up playlists for the event.
 Dancing in the garden is a necessity at all garden parties and a simple way to keep guests entertained.
 Attach a wireless speaker to your parasol pole to have the music at the centre of your party.

 Once the sun sets, use fairy lights to add ambience and place candles on stairs and outdoor furniture to add dimension to your garden.
-Lights are a great way to combine functionality with style, creating a cool and intimate atmosphere.
+Lights are a great way to combine functionality with style, creating a cool and intimate atmosphere in the evening.